tkrabel/bamboolib/Installation.md

 ```

 Then, restart your Jupyter notebook (make sure to shut down the server and start it over again) and try the code snippet from above again.

+## Installing bamboolib using virtualenv

+If you manage your python packages using `virtualenv`, then follow these steps to install and use bamboolib in your virtual environment (venv).

+0. pip install virtualenv if you haven't done already: `pip install virtualenv`
+1. create your venv with `virtualenv <venv_name>`
+2. activate the venv: `source <venv_name>/bin/activate`
+3. install bamboolib
+5. add the ipython kernel to jupyter: `ipython kernel install --user --name=<any_name_you_want>`.
+Note that the name you choose will appear in the kernel list of your jupyter notebook.

+You should now be able to run bamboolib using the ipython kernel from your venv.s